pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1248 Python Scripting

+Today I do some Python scripting only for fun, I create a script that delete some records from a database and update others documents, maybe in the weekend I rewrite this scripts but with Groovy or Scala, I love JVM programming languages and well Python is very good, but writing code without types is a little pain.

 ##### Day 1247 Improving Myself

 Today I dedicate a great part of my free time reading the 5 AM club book, The book have a some parts like the So Good They Can't Ignore You, great advices about focus in one thing (Programming especially in Java/JVM), the advice is truth, we have only a little free portion of our day to do the things that impact our lives/profession.
 Well, tomorrow I continue to coding in JVM programming languages.
 I love the JVM.